chauth/confluence_http_authenticator/README.md

 http://groups.google.com/group/confluence-shibauth-dev
-which has a mailing list for development discussion: confluence-shibauth-dev@googlegroups.com please keep conversation out of that group and mailing list if it can instead be discussed within an [issue][issues] in GitHub.
+which has a mailing list for development discussion: confluence-shibauth-dev@googlegroups.com please keep conversation out of that group and mailing list if it can instead be discussed publically within an [issue][issues] in GitHub.
+Otherwise, consider sneding an email directly to one or more team members.

 Releases can be found [here][releases].